bloominstituteoftechnology/web-module-challenge-intro-to-js/README.md

 After you have completed the requirements, try any of the following challenges.
 As always, note that these may require additional research beyond what you learned in this module.

-- [x] See tasks labelled stretch.
+- [+] See tasks labelled stretch.
 Please ensure you've completed MVP before you attempt the stretch goals.
 Note that you may need to look forward to tomorrow's training kit in order to complete the task.

 ## Submission format